ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 Schema theorem states that short, low order, above average schemata receive exponentially increasing trials in successive generations.

 ### Brief description of operators

-#### For selecting fittest indivisuals some of the following commonly used operators can be used:
+For selecting fittest individuals some of the following commonly used operators can be used:

 #### Roulette Wheel or fitness proportionate –
 In this, individuals are selected based on fitness compared to average fitness of the population.
 The probability of selecting an individual can be given by: